Skip to main content

 • passkeys-displayname

-Depending on the passkey provider the end-user is using, the passkeys-name and/or passkeys-displayname may be displayed to help identify the passkey during both registration and authentication.
+Depending on the passkey provider that the ReuseID user is using, these may be displayed in the overlays to help identify the passkey during registration and authentication operations.

 Request Body schema: application/json